-Configure OVA settings for the products to install.
-See Configure Product OVA Settings.
+Configure Product Binaries for the products to install.
+See Configure Product Binaries.

-Ensure that you have added a vCenter to the data center with valid credentials and the request is complete.
-See Add a vCenter to a Data Center.
+Ensure that you have added a vCenter server to the data center with valid credentials and the request is complete.
+See Add a vCenter Server to a vRealize Suite Lifecycle Manager Data Center.

 Generate a single SAN certificate with host names for each product to install from the Certificate tab in the UI.

 Verify that your system meets the hardware and software requirements for each of the vRealize Suite products you want to install.
 See the following product documentation for system requirements.

 If you are installing vRealize Automation, you must meet the following additional prerequisites.